Milliman-PRM/MarCom-Support/Video_Scripts/YouTube/Script_Outline.md

   * What is PRM Analytics
   * Why was PRM Analytics developed
   * What makes us unique
-* Potentially Avoidable Costs
+* Predictive Analytics
-  * What does potentially avoidable mean?
+  * What does potentially avoidable costs mean?
-  * How we predict these potentially avoidable costs
+  * How we predict potentially avoidable costs
   * How this makes us different from competitors
-* Who uses our tool
+     * Machine Learning
-  * Care coordinators, Medical directors, Physicians, Other professionals responsible for pop health management
+* Who uses our tools
-* How the tool is used (incorporating the predictive analytics)
+  * Care coordinators, Medical directors, Physicians, Analysts, Other professionals responsible for population health management